Meet The Team

 Dr. Chang Chien speaks regularly throughout the world on regenerative medicine and pain management.
-His professional teaching experience includes being a CIPS examiner for the World Institute of Pain, ABIPP examiner for regenerative medicine and interventional pain, ultrasound course director at the Cleveland Clinic, regenerative medicine course director for American Society of Interventional Pain Physicians, and the Society for Pain Practice Management.
+His professional teaching experience includes being a CIPS examiner for the World Institute of Pain; ABIPP examiner for regenerative medicine and interventional pain; ultrasound course director at the Cleveland Clinic; regenerative medicine course director for the American Society of Interventional Pain Physicians; and the Society for Pain Practice Management.

-Dr. Chang Chien specializes in all aspects of regenerative medicine and has distinct expertise in platelet-rich plasma (PRP), bone marrow aspiration for stem cells (BMAC), and adipose-derived stem cells (ADSC).
+Dr. Chang Chien specializes in all aspects of regenerative medicine and has distinct expertise in platelet-rich plasma (PRP), bone marrow aspiration for total nucleated cells (BMAC), and adipose-derived total nucleated cells (ADSC).

 Aaron Calodney, MD

 Dr. Calodney earned his medical degree from the University of Missouri School of Medicine and completed a family medicine internship at St Joseph’s Hospital in Syracuse, New York.
 His residency in anesthesiology and subsequent interventional pain management fellowship was completed at the University of Texas Health Science Center at Houston.
-He subsequently completed a fellowship in pediatric anesthesia at the Denver Children’s Hospital.
-After spending several years as a faculty member in the Department of Anesthesiology at the UT medical school in Houston, Dr. Calodney moved to East Texas where he has practiced since 1991.
+He then completed a fellowship in pediatric anesthesia at the Denver Children’s Hospital.
+After spending several years as a faculty member in the Department of Anesthesiology at the University of Texas Medical School in Houston, Dr. Calodney moved to East Texas where he has practiced since 1991.